yosemitebandit/vebsite/content/notes/what-happens-when.md

 * when `Enter` is pressed, the line is passed to the shell, and the shell will attempt to interpret this as input as a command
-* the shell figures out you want to run `/bin/ls` (or whatever) and it makes a system call to start `/bin/ls` as a child process and give it acess to the screen and keyboard through the kernel
+* the shell figures out you want to run `/bin/ls` (or whatever) and it makes a system call to start `/bin/ls` as a child process (forking) and give it access to the screen and keyboard through the kernel
+* this forking results in a copy of the environment from the parent process to the child
 * then the shell sleeps, waiting for that command to finish..
 * when `/bin/ls` finishes, it'll issue an `exit` system call
 * then the kernel wakes up the shell and tells it to resume
+* note that some commands like `cd` are shell builtins and do not require a new process to be spawned -- the shell can just take action on its own

 ### ..you access google.com